 Aki Inomata uses her art to amply depict the anxieties of her time.
 Series like Why Not Hand Over a “Shelter” to Hermit Crabs? is an unerring commentary on the synthetic to downright ludicrous aspects of modern civilisation.
 Questions are often raised loud and clear.
 Somewhat ironically though, these very aspects of her art tend to harmonise instead of polarising views.
-For in the heart of heart, Aki carries the precious age old sentiments of her land that believes in life, in its every form and expression, to be sacred and reverential.
+For in the heart of heart, Aki carries the precious age-old sentiments of her land that believes in life, in its every form and expression, to be sacred and reverential.
 Despite the wide usage of modern technology such as 3d modelling and printing, her art remains very close to nature and intends to be an interpretation of it.

 Born and brought up in Tokyo, Aki may have been enclosed in an eternally expanding urban landscape all her life, but she knows where her inspiration lies.
 After all, she has been busy worldwide in solo and group exhibitions ever since the completion of her MFA in Intermedia Art from University of Tokyo (2008).
-In the process she showcased her art installations in places such as Hamburg, Linz, Paris, New York, Shanghai and of course at home in Tokyo.
+In the process, she showcased her art installations in places such as Hamburg, Linz, Paris, New York, Shanghai and of course at home in Tokyo.
 Such cultural exchanges only helped to expand her views.
 Her latest Hermit Crab series named White Chapel is testimony to that.

 On the question of a distinguishable existence of man in respect to other living beings, ancient philosopher Zhuang Zhou narrated his experience, Once upon a time, I, Chuang Chou, dreamed I was a butterfly, fluttering hither and thither, to all intents and purposes a butterfly.
 I was conscious only of my happiness as a butterfly, unaware that I was Chou.
 Soon I awoke, and there I was, veritably myself again.
 Now I do not know whether I was then a man dreaming I was a butterfly, or whether I am now a butterfly, dreaming I am a man.
-Between a man and a butterfly there is necessarily a distinction.
+Between a man and a butterfly, there is necessarily a distinction.
 The transition is called the transformation of material things.
 When in the maze of modern living our ways seem to be hopelessly lost, then in art do we find solace.
-Because in art remains discreet the answers of such painfully pertinent questions that we continue to bury deep within us till we lose that crucial perspective about our own existence.
+Because in art remains discreet the answers to such painfully pertinent questions that we continue to bury deep within us till we lose that crucial perspective about our own existence.

 I was born and raised in Tokyo, one of the biggest metropolitan cities of the world.
 It is very much an ‘artificial’ city surrounded by asphalts and highrise concrete structures.
 However, my elementary school in the centre of the city was not like that.
 It was inside of a huge university campus and was surrounded by lush greenery.
 As a child I was so much into catching dragonflies, crickets, grasshoppers and so on.
 I also liked picking up and studying fruits such as raspberries, loquats etc.